Anthonyhawkins/grpc-benchmark-study/README.md

 Lastly, all requests and corresponding responses are tracked and displayed at the end.
 Adding the `-latency-gt=<INT>` is a good way to only care about round trips greater than a specified threshold.

 ## Findings
+For the tests the prime number `1000000000037` was chosen as it was a decent baseline round-trip of 5ms on the bidirectional stream.
+All tests compute this prime.
+Adding an extra `0` significantly increased the compute and latency, so prime numbers larger than this were not used.

+All commands and full output can be seen in the [commands-and-outputs.txt](scripts/commands-and-outputs.txt) file.

 Based on the test results, the optimal configuration appears to be using unary mode with moderate concurrency and generating a single JWT token for the entire test (JWT once).
 For example, with 3 workers, the system achieved an average request TPS of about 404 while maintaining an average latency of around 6 ms. Although bidirectional mode yielded slightly lower TPS and lower latency in some cases, the increased scalability and overall throughput in the unary configuration with 3 workers provided the best balance between performance and latency.
 Additionally, generating a new JWT for every invocation introduced overhead that further reduced TPS, making the "once" approach more efficient for high-throughput benchmarks.

 Peak CPU usage spiked to ~28% during the 10 Worker Tests for the Server and about 40% for the client.
 Remaining usage hovered around 10%-20%.
 CPU usage was determined by CPU charts in Google cloud.